How to Impress, Invest & Inspire your new hires

 We’re excited to be featured in HR.com‘s Excellence Essentials campaign!
 The three-part blog series outlined Click’s strategic approach to onboarding, known as our 3 “I”s – Impress, Invest and Inspire.
 HR.com helps HR professionals choose the right talent acquisition strategies by keeping them current on today’s hottest HR topics.

-Find the full series here for insights from industry experts, including Jess Von Bank, Don MacPherson and Click’s own Senior Solutions Manager, Danielle Balow, gleaned from the HR Tech Symposium in 2020.
+View the full series for insights from industry experts, including Jess Von Bank, Don MacPherson and Click’s own Director of Transformation, Danielle Balow, gleaned from the HR Tech Symposium in 2020.
 We covered everything from how to wow potential hires to mentoring new hires during their first few months on the job and everything in between.
 After a full year of our “new normal,” the experts at Click have learned a thing (or three!) about how to keep your onboarding strategies fresh and in tune with what the workforce looks like today.

 In the first blog of our series, we covered how to impress your new hires.
 Day 1 is vital for keeping a new hire engaged and ready to return, but the days leading up to their first day are just as important.
 Says Don MacPherson, “In my opinion, the onboarding process – particularly that first week – is like a first date.
 If you don’t show them the respect they deserve, their enthusiasm is going to vanish.
 It’s going to go away very, very quickly.”
 A great pre-boarding experience lends itself to a great first day.
 Learn more about how you can prepare so that all of your hires leave their first day impressed.